vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Undo-vRSLCMLockerPassword.md

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to VMware Aria Suite Lifecycle
 - Verifies that the password is present in the VMware Aria Suite Lifecycle locker
-- Removes the password from the VMware Aria Suite Lifecycle locker.
+- Removes the password from the VMware Aria Suite Lifecycle locker

 ## Examples